Saturday, July 20, 2024

 James Bond smiled grimly to himself.
 He was feeling happy.
 He wouldn’t have been able to explain the emotion.
 It was a feeling of being keyed up, wound taut.
 It was the moment, after twenty passes, when you got a hand you could bet on – not necessarily win, but bet on.

 The first-edition cover of The Man With The Golden Gun features Scaramanga's title weapon, "a gold-plated, long-barreled, single-action Colt .45" which uses bullets with 24-carat gold cores.
+There is also a hidden clue as to who will be Bond's target in the book's iconoclastic opening.

 Image from